chrisberlant/Arch-hyprdots/README.md

 # Arch-hyprdots

-My dots config files for Hyprland on Arch Linux Modified to my taste using the original ones from Prasanth Rangan : https://github.com/prasanthrangan/hyprdots
+My dots config files for Hyprland on Arch Linux modified to my taste using the original ones from Prasanth Rangan : <https://github.com/prasanthrangan/hyprdots/>

+## Installation

-After a minimal Arch install (with grub and systemd), clone and execute -
+After a minimal Arch install (with grub and systemd), clone and execute as root -

 ```shell
 pacman -Sy git